 Information System to review the student's educational records.
 ESOL students will be considered at BVS if it is the appropriate placement.
-Students with an individual educational plan (IEP) will be considered based on whether the IEP can be implemented in a virtual program.
-Students that fail to meet the initial criteria will receive a letter of ineligibility.
-Eligible candidates will be notified via email to schedule an appointment with an enrollment counselor.
+Students with an individual educational plan (IEP) will be considered based on whether the IEP can be properly implemented in a virtual setting.
+Students that fail to meet the initial criteria will receive a letter(email) of ineligibility.
+Eligible candidates will be notified via email with instructions for accessing future coursework.

-- 2. During the enrollment meeting, counselors will discuss virtual program options with students and parents. - Parents and student must participate in an orientation training offered by BVS to ensure they understand the program.
-The training will cover the Learning Coach's role, the provider's registration process, parent and student responsibilities in a virtual school, and successful monitoring skills.
+- 2. . - Parents and student must participate in any orientation training offered by BVS to ensure they understand the program.
+Parents will receive a video that will cover the Learning Coach's role, the provider's registration process, parent and student responsibilities in a virtual school, and successful monitoring skills. - 3.
+Seniors will attend a scheduled meeting with the BVS guidance counselor to finalize a plan for graduation.